apache/incubator-spot/README.md

 ONI can be installed by following our installation manual.
 To get started, [check out the installation instructions in the documentation](https://github.com/Open-Network-Insight/open-network-insight/wiki).

-## If you want to get all the ONI code at one just clone it !
+## If you want all of the ONI code at once, just clone it!
         git clone --recursive https://github.com/Open-Network-Insight/open-network-insight.git

 ## **Roadmap**